 National Louis University Counselng Association (NLUCA)

 NLUCA is a student chapter of the Illinois Counseling Association (ICA).
-NLUCA fosters student interest professional development, and networking in the field of counseling.
+NLUCA fosters student interest in professional development and networking in the field of counseling.

 Contact: Anna Marie Yates